FxPnU4Vu/cego-assignment/README.md

 ## Quick start
 Assuming you are on a blank machine, make sure these dependencies are installed:
+ - docker
+ - docker-compose

+ (and these, if you choose to run the script locally and not in container)
  - php7.4-cli
  - php7.4-mysql
- - docker
- - docker-compose

 and run:
 ```
 sudo docker-compose up -d
 ```
-to start the mariadb databaseserver and Adminer for database management.
+to start the mariadb databaseserver, Adminer for database management and build the docker image with the script.

-mariadb's port 3306 (sql) and Adminer's port 80 (http) is exposed to the host.
+mariadb's port 3306 (sql) and Adminer's port 80 (http) is exposed to the host. mariadb's port is exposed to be able to run the script locally.

 Connect using these credentials:
 ```